Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ototype

 Mul.
 Kind Note
-#@SECTION: 0..1
+0..1

 iref This references a variable which is provided by a

 port and/or which is part of a CompositeDataType.

-#@SECTION: 0..1 aggr This is used if the target variable is inside of
+0..1 aggr This is used if the target variable is inside of

 variableDataPrototype typed by an ImplementationDataType.

-#@SECTION: 0..1
+0..1

 ref This reference is used if the variable is local to the